AdobeDocs/analytics.en/help/analyze/report-builder/convert-workbooks.md

 ## Convert your workbooks

-1. Set up your new Report Builder by [following these instructions](/help/analyze/report-builder/report-builder-setup.md).
+1. Set up the new Report Builder by [following these instructions](/help/analyze/report-builder/report-builder-setup.md).

+1.

 1. Open a legacy workbook.